 Our stockholders' equity is less than the amount prescribed for continued listing on the Nasdaq Small Cap Market.
-If we do not regain compliance with the continued listing standards, our stock may be delisted and we may not receive listing approval for the 2003 Warrants.
+If we do not regain compliance with the continued listing standards, our stock may be delisted.

 As of December 31, 2002, we no longer meet the minimum stockholders' equity requirement prescribed for continued listing on the Nasdaq Small Cap Market.
 In order to regain compliance, our stockholders' equity must be at least \$2.5 million.
 By letter, Nasdaq agreed to continue listing our common stock until March 28, 2003 notwithstanding that our stockholders' equity is below the minimum required.
 We have received no further formal extension.